yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Integrations/os/linux/sfagent_linux.md

 :::note
-sfAgent executes commands such docas iostat or jcmd to fetch metrics.
-In order to specific path to sfAgent use -p or --include-paths
+sfAgent executes commands such as iostat or jcmd to fetch metrics.
+In order to specify path to sfAgent use -p or --include-paths

 **Example**: